mouryavenkat/MyGateCodingChallenge/README.md

         ---> If everything went well and mongo connection is established, the server will start on 8080 port

-        ---> To pull ll the existing api data into datamodel, please access the following API
+        ---> To pull all the existing api data into datamodel, please access the following API

                 url: http://localhost:8080/syncdata